vijay-shankaranand/tp/docs/UserGuide.md

 * Deletes the event specified at the `INDEX` from the list of events of JobFestGo.
 * The index refers to the index number shown in the displayed event list.
 * The index` **must be a positive integer** 1, 2, 3, …​
-* The index must be specified in the command.

 Examples:
 * `delete_event` followed by `1` deletes the 1st event in the displayed event list.

-### Linking contacts to an event: `link`
+### Linking contacts to an event : `link`

-Linking specified contacts to the specified event.
+Links specified contacts to the specified event.

 Format: `link ev/EVENT_NAME c/CONTACT_NAME [c/MORE_CONTACT_NAMES]`